goatshriek/stumpless/docs/roadmap.md

    as to a local file as well as a network server.
 Target chains will allow this stream to be defined as a logging target, and a logging call only made to this instead of manually logging to each target.
- * [ADD] **Abstract socket support**
-   When creating a Unix socket target, an abstract socket name would allow the socket to be hidden from the local filesystem.
-This has currently been left out due to portability issues, but using this capability when it is available would increase the 'cleanliness' of using socket targets.

 ## 3.0.0 (next major release)